Academic Program Review

 Curriculum and Student Learning Outcomes

 This section is one of the most critical to the program review.
 It provides an overview of the courses that define the academic program under review and confirms successful achievement of program-level student learning outcomes.
-It discusses how the breadth, depth, and currency of the curriculum appropriately represents the discipline.
+It discusses how the breadth, depth, and currency of the curriculum appropriately represent the discipline.

-For undergraduate programs, this section is also inclusive of general education requirements to the extent that specific competencies and skills developed in general education courses are scaffolded within the program’s curriculum.
+For undergraduate programs, this section is inclusive of general education (Core Curriculum) requirements to the extent that specific competencies and skills developed in general education courses are scaffolded within the program’s curriculum.
 For graduate programs, this section is inclusive of the professional competencies approved by the Graduate Council and how these competencies are achieved within the program.
 Thus, assessment data for both program and Graduate School Outcomes (GSOs) must be included in this section.

 If national standardized exams are administered to students in the program (e.g. ETS Major Field Test, NCLEX, or other discipline-specific exam), these data, along with national benchmark comparison data, should be provided and summarized.